nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **Bullying or harassment of any kind is unacceptable.** The ReviseResub editors want #RevPit to continue to be a safe, supportive place for all writers and will do whatever possible to keep harassment out of the #RevPit community.
 This includes reporting, blocking, and removal from the Annual Contest or any mini-event, any individual or account that has demonstrated harassing behavior.
-We use Twitter’s standards for harassment and abuse, which you can read [here](https://help.twitter.com/en/rules-and-policies/twitter-rules?target=_blank).
+We use [Reddit’s standards for harassment and abuse](https://www.redditinc.com/policies/content-policy?target=_blank).

 **If you’re being harassed:**

-Please contact the #RevPit board via email at reviseresub@gmail.com, the @ReviseResub Twitter account, or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
+Please contact the #RevPit board via email at reviseresub@gmail.com, message the mods on the subreddit, or one of the #RevPit board members directly (the list of board members is available at [reviseresub.com](/home)\).
 You may also report concerns anonymously through our [confidential reporting form available here](https://forms.gle/z3T8uGhmRicfP7nA6?target=_blank).
 If you believe your safety is threatened, please contact your local authorities immediately.

 We want to see all writers succeed and will continue to strive to provide a space where writers can grow together.